elastic/kibana/rfcs/text/0018_timeslider.md

 The main technique here is for layers to use `.mvt`-data format to request data.
 Tiled-based data can be cached client-side

 We do _not_ propose _pre-fetching_ of aggregated data in this initial phase of the Maps timeslider effort.
 There is a couple reasons:
-- Based on the intended user-interactions for timeslider, because a user can flexible select a `timeslice` of arbitrary widths, it would be really hard to determine how to determine which timeslices to aggregate up front.
+- Based on the intended user-interactions for timeslider, because a user can flexibly select a `timeslice` of arbitrary widths, it would be really hard to determine how to determine which timeslices to aggregate up front.
 - Maps already strains the maximum bucket sizes it can retrieve from Elasticsearch.
 Cluster/grid-layers often push up to 10k or more buckets, and terms-aggregations for choropleth maps also is going up to 10k buckets.
 Prefetching this for timeslices (e.g. say x10 timeslices) would easily exceed the default bucket limit sizes of Elasticsearch.